karthikchowdary18/Basic-NOTEMAKING-website-using-react/README.md

 # React.js Note-Making Web Application
-This is a simple web application built with React.js that allows users to create.
+This is a simple web application built with React.js that allows users to make simple notes.

 ## Installation
 - Install dependencies: npm install